FarizDevloper/shellbackdor-vuln/README.md

 Base64 Path Detection: Detects obfuscated paths with base64-encoded parameters.

 Disclaimer ⚠️
-This tool is for ethical hacking and educational purposes only.
+This tools is for ethical hacking and educational purposes only.
 Do not use it on websites without explicit permission.
 Unauthorized access to systems is illegal.